-Free parking and working out from Alder
+Free parking from Alder

-First of all, Alder offers complimentary self-parking in the parking lot directly across the street from the hotel — take full advantage as street parking in the area is limited, and commercial parking lots could be pricey.
+Alder offers complimentary self-parking in the parking lot directly across the street from the hotel — take full advantage as street parking in the area is limited, and commercial parking lots could be pricey.

 Next, enjoy the urban oasis of the historic Audubon Park.
 This 350-acre public park, where New Orleanians have come to relax since 1898, has a 1.8-mile jogging path, tennis courts, riding stables, soccer fields, plus an area behind the Audubon Zoo and along the Mississippi River called The Fly that is great for walking.

 For under $25, you can also hit the historic Audubon Zoo located at the rear of the park (you can save money by buying tickets online).
 The elephants, tigers, white alligators, monkeys, and other animals make a visit to this beautifully landscaped zoo a must.

 While you’re in the area, why not walk through the grounds of two historic universities, located next to each other?
 You’ll spot the campuses of Tulane and Loyola universities right across Audubon Park.
 Placed on the National Register of Historic Places, Tulane University’s campus occupies more than 110 acres and extends north to S. Claiborne Avenue through Freret and Willow streets.
 From Italian Renaissance to Mid-Century Modern, the campus boasts many styles and is known for its large live oak trees.